j3-signalroom/apache_flink-kickstarter/README.md

 `FlightImporterApp`|This app imports flight data from `airline.sunset` and `airline.skyone` Kafka topics and converts it to a unified format for the `airline.all` Kafka topic.
 `UserStatisticsApp`|This app processes data from the `airline.all` Kafka topic to aggregate user statistics in the `airline.user_statistics` Kafka topic.

- Created by [Wade Waldron](https://www.linkedin.com/in/wade-waldron/), Staff Software Practice Lead at [Confluent Inc.](https://www.confluent.io/), and adapted them to showcase three additional capabilities:
+ Created by [Wade Waldron](https://www.linkedin.com/in/wade-waldron/), Staff Software Practice Lead at [Confluent Inc.](https://www.confluent.io/), and adapted to showcase one best practice and three additional capabilities:

-No.|Capability|Description
+No.|Best Practice/Capability|Description
 -|-|-
+1.|DevOps Infrastructure as Code (IaC)|As a best practice, we utilize GitHub Workflow/Actions and Terraform Cloud to automate the creation and teardown of the Confluent Cloud and AWS resources for you.
-1.|Read AWS Secrets Manager and AWS Systems Manager Parameter Store|Instead of relying on the local consumer and producer properties file, the Kafka Cluster API Key, and Kafka Consumer and Kafka Producer client configuration properties are read from the AWS Secrets Manager and AWS Systems Manager Parameter Store.
+2.|Read AWS Secrets Manager and AWS Systems Manager Parameter Store|Instead of relying on the local consumer and producer properties file, the Kafka Cluster API Key, and Kafka Consumer and Kafka Producer client configuration properties are read from the AWS Secrets Manager and AWS Systems Manager Parameter Store.
-2.|Custom Source Data Stream|An Apache Flink custom source data stream is a user-defined source of data that is integrated into a Flink application to read and process data from non-standard or custom sources.
+3.|Custom Source Data Stream|An Apache Flink custom source data stream is a user-defined source of data that is integrated into a Flink application to read and process data from non-standard or custom sources.
 This custom source can be anything that isn't supported by Flink out of the box, such as proprietary REST APIs, specialized databases, custom hardware interfaces, etc. J3 utilizes a Custom Source Data Stream to read the AWS Secrets Manager secrets and AWS Systems Manager Parameter Store properties during the initial start of a App, then caches the properties for use by any subsequent events that need these properties.
-3.|Sinking to Apache Iceberg **(COMING SOON)**|The combination of Apache Flink and Apache Iceberg provides several advantages.
+4.|Sinking to Apache Iceberg **(COMING SOON)**|The combination of Apache Flink and Apache Iceberg provides several advantages.
 Iceberg’s capabilities, including snapshot isolation for reads and writes, the ability to handle multiple concurrent operations, ACID-compliant queries, and incremental reads, enable Flink to perform operations that were traditionally challenging with older table formats.
 Together, they offer an efficient and scalable platform for processing large-scale data, especially for streaming use cases.

 **Table of Contents**